b1o-eu/spotify-game-overlay/DESKTOP.md

-# Spotify Game Overlay - Desktop App Setup
+# Spotify Game Menu - Desktop App Setup

-This guide will help you build and run the Spotify Game Overlay as a standalone desktop application.
+This guide will help you build and run the Spotify Game Menu as a standalone desktop application.

 ## Prerequisites